Obsolete models of DNA structure

-In addition to the variety of verified DNA structures, there have been a range of proposed DNA models that have either been disproven, or lack evidence.
+In addition to the variety of verified DNA structures, there have been a range of proposed DNA models that have either been disproven, or lack sufficient evidence.

 Some of these structures were proposed during the 1950s before the structure of the double helix was solved, most famously by Linus Pauling.
 Non-helical or "side-by-side" models of DNA were proposed in the 1970s to address what appeared at the time to be problems with the topology of circular DNA chromosomes during replication (subsequently resolved via the discovery of enzymes that modify DNA topology).
 These were also rejected due to accumulating experimental evidence from X-ray crystallography, solution NMR, and atomic force microscopy (of both DNA alone, and bound to DNA-binding proteins).
 Although localised or transient non-duplex helical structures exist, non-helical models are not currently accepted by the mainstream scientific community.
 Finally, there exists a persistent set of contemporary fringe theories proposing a range of unsupported models.

 Prior to Watson–Crick structure

-The DNA double helix was discovered in 1953 (with further details in 1954) based on X-ray diffraction images of DNA as well as base-pairing chemical and biochemical information.
+The DNA double helix was discovered in 1953 (with further details in 1954) based on X-ray diffraction images of DNA (most notably photo 51, taken by Raymond Gosling and Rosalind Franklin) as well as base-pairing chemical and biochemical information.
 Prior to this, X-ray data being gathered in the 1950s indicated that DNA formed some sort of helix, but it had not yet been discovered what the exact structure of that helix was.
 There were therefore several proposed structures that were later overturned by the data supporting a DNA duplex.
-The most famous of these early models was by Linus Pauling and Roberyt Corey in 1953 in which they proposed a triple helix with the phosphate backbone on the inside, and the nucleotide bases pointing outwards.
+The most famous of these early models was by Linus Pauling and Robert Corey in 1953 in which they proposed a triple helix with the phosphate backbone on the inside, and the nucleotide bases pointing outwards.
 A broadly similar, but detailed structure was also proposed by Bruce Fraser that same year.
 However, Watson and Crick soon identified several problems with these models: